History of Jainism: Colonial Encounter and the Merchant Princes

 The British colonial rule era, according to von Glasenapp in 1925, allowed Jains to pursue their religion without persecutions they had faced before.
 Further, the British government promoted trade, which allowed members of the Jain community to pursue their traditional economic activity.
 According to von Glasenapp, Jain businessmen and Jainism thrived during this period, and they used their financial success during the British Raj to rebuild Jain temples.
 For example, the Dharmanatha temple was built in Ahmedabad (Gujarat) in 1848.

+This era saw the rise of merchant princes like Premchand Roychand (1831–1906), the "Cotton King" of Bombay, who founded the Bombay Stock Exchange and financed the University of Mumbai's Rajabai Clock Tower.
+Similarly, in Central India, Seth Hukamchand (1874–1959) utilized his industrial wealth to construct the Kanch Mandir in Indore and sponsor the publication of ancient scripture.

 The British census reported a drop in Jain population between 1891 and 1921, from 1.417 million to 1.179 million.
 This may be from the Jain conversions to Hinduism and causes such as famines and epidemics.
 M. Whitney Kelting in 2001 states, in contrast, that in Gujarat and Maharashtra, British merchants actually took over the trades that Jains traditionally engaged in.
 This was in part responsible for major Jain community migrations during the British colonial era.

 The British colonial government in India, as well as Indian princely states, passed laws that made monks roaming naked in streets a crime, one that led to arrest.
 This law particularly impacted the Digambara tradition monks.
 The Akhil Bharatiya Digambara Jaina Samaj opposed this law, and argued that it interfered with the religious rights of Digambaras.
 Digambara monk Shantisagar entered Bombay (now Mumbai) in 1927, but was forced to cover his body.
 He then led an India-wide tour as the naked monk with his followers, to various Digambara sacred sites, and he was welcomed by kings of the Maharashtra provinces.
 Shantisagar fasted to oppose the restrictions imposed on Digambara monks by British Raj and demanded their discontinuance.
 The colonial-era laws that banned naked monks were abolished only after India gained independence.